13 Ways to Get Your Blog Noticed & Boost Traffic

 What you need to do here is to choose a template for your outreach campaign.

-… Create as many steps for your sequence as you like and move to the next step.
+You can edit the template that you’ve chosenm and create as many steps for your sequence as you like and move to the next step.

 So, by now, you’ve chosen the websites/blogs you want to reach out to and have also created a sequence for your email outreach campaign.

-Next, you need to find the best contact information for the selected blogs and assign each selected article with one author.
+Next, you need to find the best contact information for the selected blogs and assign each selected blog article with one author.

 For example, this piece by BusinessInsider is written by Dekin Campbell.